shidoosh/Algorithms-and-Complexity/README.md

 # Algorithms and Complexity
-This repo contains the coursework for CS 180
+This repo contains the coursework for CS 180 taught by Eli Gafni